Freedom in the Galaxy Revised

 Planets that are Rebel Controlled or In Rebellion never produce tax revenue.

-In addition to planetary taxation, the Imperials also receive income from Secrets, starting at +13 per budget period.
-They can lose some or all of this income as the relevant secrets are discovered as explained in the Galactic Guide.
+In addition to planetary taxation, the Imperials also receive income from Secrets, starting at +13 per budget period (from 2 planets that produce 5 each – the Gem planet and the Slave planet – plus 1 that produces 3 MC, the Industrial planet.
+They can lose some or all of this income as the relevant planets pass out of Imperial control.
+Note that just discovering a planet’s secret has no effect on the income in provides.

 Rebels never receive taxation income; they get income only when planets first go into Rebellion or from missions like Steal Resources.